donalmurtagh/iou/README.md

 A payment occurs when one party gives money directly to the other.
 Typically, a payment will either be a loan or repayment of an outstanding debt.
 For example, following payment of the gas bill mentioned above, Ann owes Bob $30.
-Ann repays this debt by transferring $30 to his current account.
+Ann repays this debt by transferring $30 to his bank account.
 This should be entered as a payment like so:

 ![Payment](docs/payment.png)